2025-ilaria/project-/rdf-triples.md

 > - Object: it is literal with an italian language tag.

 ---
-## 2️⃣RDF Triple for the architects
+## 2️⃣ RDF Triple for architects' names

-🔍We asked ChatGPT to create a RDF Triple using the **chain-of-thought prompt**
+🔍 We asked ChatGPT to create a RDF Triple using the **chain-of-thought prompting technique**:

 ![Screenshot](assets/css/Screenshot%20chat%20prompt%20architects.png)

-It generated the following triple ➡️
+It generated the following triple: ➡️

 ```rdf
 @prefix arco: <https://w3id.org/arco/ontology/arco/> .